cs50nestm/web/temperature/README.md

 You can use JavaScript directly in your HTML file in between <script></script> tags, or you can import your JavaScript as separate `.js` file.

-For a little more background on how to use JavaScript, watch Brian Yu demonstrate using JavaScript in the CS50 IDE.
+Watch Brian Yu demonstrate using JavaScript in the CS50 IDE for an introduction.

 <style type="text/css">
 .iframe_container {